Tim Ryan drops out of presidential race

 "I got into this race in April to really give voice to the forgotten people of our country: the workers who have been left behind, the businesses who have been left behind, the people who need health care or aren’t getting a quality education, or are saddled by tremendous debt," Ryan said in the video.
 "I'm proud of this campaign because I believe we’ve done that.
 We’ve given voice to the forgotten communities and the forgotten people in the United States."

-Ryan, 46, first came to national prominence when he challenged then-House Minority Leader Nancy Pelosi, D-Calif, for the top leadership position in 2016.
-He lost that contest in a 134-63 vote.
+Ryan, 46, first came to national prominence when he challenged then-House Minority Leader Nancy Pelosi, D-Calif., for the party's top leadership position in 2016.
+He lost in a 134-63 vote.

 Speaking with NBC News in September, Ryan explained why he was still pursuing the presidency even after failing to qualify for that month's debate.